CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 every host that ever loaded one of the dozens of stock Resolute

-profiles.
-It's still worth a number, and Ubuntu agreed.
+profiles. still worth a number, and Ubuntu agreed.

 --- a/security/apparmor/af_inet.c